OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ---
 ms.date: 05/03/2019
 description: Define metadata for custom functions in Excel.
-title: Metadata for custom functions in Excel (preview)
+title: Metadata for custom functions in Excel
 localization_priority: Normal
 ---

-# Custom functions metadata (preview)
+# Custom functions metadata

 When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project includes a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]